SkepticalPotato2k/LegendaryPotato2k/README.md

 📫 How To Contact Me?
 TheCampingRusher#8429 At Discord!

-⚡ Fun fact: I Always Talk To God In Skype God Premium.
+⚡ Fun fact: I Belong To Heaven!